PiotrSwietek/MC-Guys/Portfolios/Piotr Swietek/portfolio.md

 # Setting up Raspberry Pi

-We downloaded the image from ulnoiot and made sure that the checksum is the same as stated on the source site.
+I downloaded the image from ulnoiot and made sure that the checksum is the same as stated on the source site.
-Then we flashed the SD card with it using Etcher.
+Then I flashed the SD card with it using Etcher.

-We set the values in the config file to:
-uiot_ap_name:		mc_guys_2
-uiot_ap_password:	mcguys123
+//Link protocol

-When entering the SD we thought the Pi is broken because we did not felt the spring when we inserted the card but the proffessor told us this Pi has no spring installed so all was fine.
+When entering the SD I thought the Pi is broken because I did not felt the spring when I inserted the card but the proffessor told us this Pi has no spring installed so all was fine.

-Then we started the Pi and connected to it via the ssh agent (MobaXTerm).
-Then we changed the user password for pi from ulnoiot to mcguys123.
+Then I started the Pi and connected to it via the ssh agent (MobaXTerm).
-The next step is the updating of the ulnoiot software.
-Then we expanded the harddisk in the raspi-config.

-Now the raspberry is set up correctly and we can log into the created WiFi mc_guys2 In this exercise I learned how to set up a raspberry pi with a flashed SD card and how to configure it.
+After the raspberry was set up correctly and I can log into the created WiFi mc_guys2

+In this exercise I learned how to set up a raspberry pi with a flashed SD card and how to configure it.

 # IoT domains